How to Formulate a Bakuchiol Beauty Concentrate

 How to make a Bakuchiol Beauty Concentrate

 The benefits of bakuchiol are very similar to those of retinoids but without the redness, skin irritation and photochemical instability that retinol is associated with.
-Bakuchiol is known to stimulate collagen production which has the benefit of reducing wrinkles and hyperpigmentation while increasing the skin’s elasticity and resilience.
+Bakuchiol is known to stimulate collagen production, which makes it perfect for mature skin formulations.
+It is also great for acne-prone skin as bakuchiol has strong antioxidant and anti-inflammatory activity, controlling sebum production and reducing the secretion of inflammatory cytokines, and inhibiting the growth of Cutibacterium acnes.
+Learn more about how the skin works below:

-The 2018 research we mentioned above concluded that “…bakuchiol is comparable with retinol in its ability to improve photoageing and is better tolerated than retinol.
+The 2018 research we mentioned above concluded that “…bakuchiol is comparable with retinol in its ability to improve photo-ageing and is better tolerated than retinol.
 Bakuchiol is promising as a more tolerable alternative to retinol”.
-Also, as bakuchiol does not have the same photo-sensitising effect* on the skin as retinol, it can be applied in the morning but it is vitally important to apply a suitable sun protection factor (SPF) product afterwards.

 What is a beauty concentrate?

-As we have included so many heat-sensitive ingredients in this product, we have used an emulsifier that can create cold-process emulsions.
-The emulsifier we have chosen is Sucragel AOF.
-This is more widely known for its ability to create thick oleogels or gel-to-milk cleansers and masks.
+As we have included so many heat-sensitive ingredients in our formulation, we have used an emulsifier that can create cold-process emulsions: Sucragel AOF bio.
+This emulsifier is widely known for its ability to create thick oleogels or gel-to-milk cleansers and masks.
+Learn how to make an oleogel below:

-One of the great benefits of using cold-process emulsifiers is the fact that you can use a much higher amount of heat sensitive oils in your emulsions without damaging them.
-A lot of the nutrients in carrier oils can be damaged by heat so by using a cold process, you maintain the benefits of these wonderful oils.
+One of the great benefits of using cold-process emulsifiers is the fact that you can use a much higher amount of heat-sensitive oils in your emulsions without damaging them.
+A lot of the compounds in carrier oils can be damaged by heat so by using a cold-process emulsifier, you maintain the benefits of these wonderful oils.

 Watermelon seed oil

-Watermelon is another ingredient that has had a lot of hype recently, and is especially apt an ingredients as we transition into the summer months in our part of the world.
-This oil is wonderfully light and absorbs wonderfully, leaving a non-greasy skin feel.
-It is rich in essential fatty acids (EFAs), especially linoleic acid, which balances out the oleic acid that’s naturally abundant in the sebum of acne prone skin, this in turn reduces clogged pores and oiliness without stripping the skin and leaving it feeling dry.
+Watermelon is another ingredient that has had a lot of hype recently and is especially great as we transition into the summer months.
+This oil is wonderfully light and absorbs quickly, leaving a non-greasy skin feel.
+It is rich in essential fatty acids (EFAs), especially linoleic acid, which balances out the oleic acid that’s naturally abundant in the sebum of acne-prone skin, this, in turn, reduces clogged pores and oiliness without stripping the skin and leaving it feeling dry.

 Caffeine powder

-Caffeine powder has so many wonderful benefits when it comes to skincare.
-While it doesn’t quite work the same as a cup of coffee for your face, it does supply cells with oxygen and nutrients and it works to stimulate circulation and reduce puffiness.
-Caffeine is what is known as a vasoconstrictor which means that it constricts blood vessels.
-The theory behind applying this kind of ingredient on to inflamed or puffy skin is that it reduces the look of any inflammation.
-Caffeine is also another great ingredient for transporting actives into the skin which puts them where the skin needs them most.
-If you’re interested in caffeine as an ingredient, see it at work in our Caffeine and Pea Under Eye Serum.
+Caffeine powder has many wonderful benefits when it comes to skincare.
+While it doesn’t quite work the same as a cup of coffee, it does supply your cells with oxygen and nutrients, stimulating circulation and reducing puffiness.
+Caffeine is also what is known as a vasoconstrictor which means that it constricts blood vessels.
+The theory behind applying this kind of ingredient to inflamed or puffy skin is that it reduces the look of any inflammation.
+If you’re interested in caffeine as an ingredient, see it at work in this post:

-Our idea with this bakuchiol formulation is to create a light, cold-process emulsion packaged in an airless pump bottle that can be used as either a lightweight moisturiser or a serum to layer under a thicker cream.
-Some might find this formulation a little too sticky to be used alone but it is perfect under a heavier moisturiser or sun protection factor face cream and it can provide an extra layer of hydration while delivering all of the benefits of bakuchiol to the skin.
+This formulation is a light, cold-process emulsion packaged in an airless pump bottle that can be used as either a lightweight moisturiser or a serum to layer under a thicker cream.
+Some might find this formulation a little too sticky to be used alone but it is perfect under a heavier moisturiser or sun protection factor face cream.
+It can also provide an extra layer of hydration while delivering all of the benefits of bakuchiol to the skin.

 Phase Ingredients INCI weight